mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 ## Version 00 to 01

+- Updated "Request Headers" and "Response Headers" section
+- Changed transfer resource URL and HTTP method for reject, approve and cancel, in order to make the API easier to use

+## Version 00 (draft-rpp-core) to 00 (draft-wullink-rpp-core)

+- Renamed the document name to "draft-wullink-rpp-core"
 - Removed sections: Design Considerations, Resource Naming Convention, Session Management, HTTP Layer, Content Negotiation, Object Filtering, Error Handling
 - Renamed Commands section to Endpoints
 - Removed text about extensions